THE BEGINNER’S GUIDE TO BECOMING A GREAT VIDEO EDITOR FOR FILM, TELEVISION, AND ONLINE CONTENT.

 One way is by studying the actors’ eyes.
 In his book, In the Blink of an Eye, Walter Murch talks about seeing people’s thought processes in their eyes.
 When an actor blinks, they’re changing the thought.
 So just a blink can signal an edit as the actor changes their thought process and thus the direction of the scene.

-Ultimately, an editor wants keep things interesting.
-To create flow without getting boring.
+Ultimately, an editor wants to keep things interesting.
+To create a natural flow without becoming boring.
 Part of that task is knowing when a performance is captivating enough to hold a shot and when get away from something less strong.
 A really well-edited film sucks you in and doesn’t let you go, it doesn’t give you a chance to let your mind wander because it’s always a step ahead of you.

 There are so many different types of video editing.
 When you’re putting together a demo reel for the industry, you really need to pick what you’re trying to show off and put together the best content for that.